 - Eddie Lomax in Desert Heat is Driven to Suicide after returning, which is what kicks off the plot of the film.

 - Film/Ruckus the main character Kyle has returned from Vietnam.
 He embarrasses some local bullies and the town boss thinks he served in the same unit as his missing son.
 Setting off a running series of battles.

 - John Wayne plays a Confederate vet who returns to west Texas in 1868 in The Searchers.

 - The Executioner

 - Played with in Beyond the Moons by David Cook.
 Teldin Moore is a returned war veteran, all right.
 But what his career taught him is that for some people war isn't about heroic charges but mostly about burying the corpses, skinning mules and so on.
 Though at least he traveled far (on his legs) and has rather broad experience — for his world, anyway.
 Not that he got to live in it much longer.

-- Dr. Watson of the Sherlock Holmes stories served as a British Army medic in Afghanistan.
-He meets and begins working with Holmes almost immediately upon his return to England.
+- Dr. Watson of the Sherlock Holmes stories served as a British Army surgeon in Afghanistan.
+His need to find a place to live in London leads to him becoming room-mates and later co-workers with the Great Detective almost immediately upon his return to England.

 - The main character, William Mandella, is repeatedly this in The Forever War.
 Given that every time he returns he has been away for decades, even centuries, Earth-time, he really feels out of place there.
 It also becomes his main motivation for staying in the military, even though he hates it.